vegaprotocol/specs/protocol/0072-SPPW-spam-protection-PoW.md

     - The effect of pow.increaseDifficulty is still applied, i.e., a wallet key that had the increasedd difficulty still has the increased difficulty w.r.t. the new baseline.
     (<a name="0072-COSMICELEVATOR-009" href="#0072-COSMICELEVATOR-009">0072-COSMICELEVATOR-009</a>)

-    - The parameter 'spam.pow.increaseDifficulty' is increased.
+    - The parameter 'spam.pow.increaseDifficulty' is changed from 0 to 1.
 Verify that
     - Transactions tied to such a block using insufficient difficulty due to the new parameter are rejected with an error message.
     (<a name="0072-COSMICELEVATOR-010" href="#0072-COSMICELEVATOR-010">0072-COSMICELEVATOR-010</a>)

-- The parameter 'spam.pow.increaseDifficulty' is decreased.
+- The parameter 'spam.pow.increaseDifficulty' is changed from 1 to 0.
 Verify that
-     - Transactions tied to such a block using the new difficulty are not rejected.
+     - Transactions tied to such a block using the base difficulty are not rejected.
     (<a name="0072-COSMICELEVATOR-011" href="#0072-COSMICELEVATOR-011">0072-COSMICELEVATOR-011</a>)